University Clearing guide 2023

-Although you shouldn't panic and rush into accepting the first place you're offered, spots are handed out on a first-come, first-served basis, so don't hang around when it comes to calling up universities.
+Although you shouldn't rush into accepting the first place you're offered, remember that spots are handed out on a first-come, first-served basis.
+Don't hang around when it comes to calling up a uni.

 Applying through UCAS Clearing on A Level results day

 Here are the best ways to find a university place through Clearing on results day:

 - Check on results day morning – Check your UCAS account for any status updates and to see if you made the grades for any conditional offers.